oracle/cloudtestdrive/AppDev/cloud-native/livelabs/standalone/devops-into-oke/devops-into-oke.md

 This final module of the lab shows you how to have your deployment pipeline automatically triggered from the build pipeline, and then lets you test out the process.
 Lastly you then look at how to have this process triggered automatically when code is pushed into your OCI Code repo.

 Please follow the steps in **Devops - Testing the CICD process and automatic triggers** section.
 When you've completed them click the `back` button on your browser to return to this page.

+## Resetting your tenancy

+Should you wish (or need) to do so this module shows you how to use a script to remove the resources you created in this lab

 ## At the end of the tutorial